Color psychology: Uses in marketing

 Since color is an important factor in the visual appearance of products as well as in brand recognition, color psychology has become important to marketing.
-Recent work in marketing has shown that color can be used to communicate brand personality.
+Recent work in marketing has shown that color may be used to communicate brand personality.
+Marketers must be aware of the application of color in different media (e.g. print vs. web), as well as the varying meanings and emotions that a particular audience assigns to color.

-Marketers must be aware of the application of color in different media (e.g. print vs. web), as well as the varying meanings and emotions that a particular audience can assign to color.
-Even though there are attempts to classify consumer response to different colors, everyone perceives color differently.
-The physiological and emotional effect of color in each person is influenced by several factors such as past experiences, culture, religion, natural environment, gender, race, and nationality.
+Even though there are attempts to classify consumer responses to different colors, everyone perceives color differently.
+The physiological and emotional effect of color in each person is influenced by several factors such as past experiences, culture, religion, natural environment, gender, ethnicity, and nationality.
 When making color decisions, it is important to determine the target audience in order to convey the right message.
 Color decisions can influence both direct messages and secondary brand values and attributes in any communication.
-Color should be carefully selected to align with the key message and emotions being conveyed in a piece.
+Color should be carefully selected to align with the key message and emotions being conveyed in a marketing piece.

-Research on the effects of color on product preference and marketing shows that product color could affect consumer preference and hence purchasing culture.
+Research on the effects of color on product preference and marketing show that product color could affect consumer preference and hence purchasing culture.
 This is mostly due to associative learning.
-Most results show that it is not a specific color that attracts all audiences, but that certain colors are deemed appropriate for certain products.
+Most results show that no specific color attracts all audiences, but that certain colors are deemed appropriate for certain products.

 Brand meaning

 Color is a very influential source of information when people are making a purchasing decision.
-Customers generally make an initial judgment on a product within 90 seconds of interaction with that product and about 62–90% of that judgment is based on color.
-People often see the logo of a brand or company as a representation of that company.
-Without prior experience to a logo, we begin to associate a brand with certain characteristics based on the primary logo color.
+Customers generally make an initial judgment about a product within 90 seconds of interaction with that product and approximately 62–90% of that judgment is based on color.
+Customers often see the logo of a brand or company as a representation of that company.
+Without prior experience to a logo, association with a brand begins with certain characteristics based on the primary logo color.

 Color mapping provides a means of identifying potential logo colors for new brands and ensuring brand differentiation within a visually cluttered marketplace.

 A study on logo color asked participants to rate how appropriate the logo color was for fictional companies based on the products each company produced.
-Participants were presented with fictional products in eight different colors and had to rate the appropriateness of the color for each product.
-This study showed a pattern of logo color appropriateness based on product function.
+Participants were presented with fictional products in eight different colors identified as either "functional" or "sensory-social" and they had to rate the appropriateness of the color for each product.
+This study showed a pattern of logo color appropriateness based on product type.
 If the product was considered functional, fulfills a need or solves a problem, then a functional color was seen as most appropriate.
 If the product was seen as sensory-social, conveys attitudes, status, or social approval, then sensory-social colors were seen as more appropriate.
-Companies should decide what types of products to produce and then choose a logo color that is connotative with their products' functions.